gaehlerm/SoftwareEngineering/README.md

 The techniques explained here mostly require an existing set of automated tests as changes to the code may introduce bugs otherwise.
 Refactoring can be done also without tests, though in most cases, it is a very dangerous game to play.
 Even if some techniques seem save to be applied without tests, there is always some latent danger of breaking the code in some way.
 Especially if you have global variables or overriden functions it becomes tricky.
 Refactoring code in compiled languages is a little bit easier than for interpreted languages as the compiler does valuable checking of names, functions, types, etc.

 There is a plethora of concrete refactoring techniques to be applied in specific cases.
 I will only briefly explain some of them.
-Most originate from the book Refactoring of Martin Fowler //Refactoring, Addison Wesley, 2019.
+Most originate from the book Refactoring of Martin Fowler [Refactoring, Addison Wesley, 2019].

 // add or remove some techniques?
-From WELC?
+Also from WELC?

 ### Renaming

 Even though renaming hardly changes the shape of the code, it should be done extremely often.
 Finding good names is one of the hardest tasks in programming as judging the quality of names is very difficult.
 There are some general rules how naming should be done, yet still it’s not easy at all.
 This leads to the fact, that there are many objects with suboptimal names.
 And as you write some code, it may happen that you spot something you just happen to know a better name.
 Then rename this object.
 This is the only way names get better over time.
 Don’t assume the author of the code knew it better.
 You have much more information now at hand that simplifies finding a good name.

 Though you have to pay attention.
 People get used to names.
 If a name for an object has gotten accustomed to the whole development team you shouldn't change it, even if you have a better name.
 Renaming it would cause too much confusion.
 For this reason it is better to name central elements of your code in the beginning of the development and not change them anymore later on.

+One possibility is to use only mediocre names to beginn with and search better names only at the end of programming a few lines.
+Then also Copilot can help you find better names.

 ### Extract function